PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 weighted-Add Swish, nested weighted-Add Swish, and Logistic/Mul/Add propagation rules.
-Their complete 342-, 321-, 298-, and 346-line implementations are AST-identical to checkpoint `1623762`; all five production positions per rule remain unchanged pending indexed migration.
-Scalar-like tensor recognition is now a shared `core/model_ir_utils.py` utility, with the lowerer preserving its compatibility import.
+Their complete 342-, 321-, 298-, and 346-line implementations are AST-identical to checkpoint `1623762`; all five production positions per rule are now replaced by five calls to `run_elementwise_gate_layout_cleanup`.
+Scalar-like tensor recognition is a shared `core/model_ir_utils.py` utility, with the lowerer preserving its compatibility import.

+The group registers four stable `LAYOUT_PLAN` IDs for SUM/Logistic/MulAdd, weighted Swish, nested weighted Swish, and Logistic/MulAdd, preserving their legacy priority while sharing one graph index and layout state per production position.
+Model-only capability preflight and indexed topology guards avoid snapshots for irrelevant or protected graphs.
+All input/output rewrites, alias replacement, structural removals, pruning, and layout synchronization use differential state.
+The module contains no whole-graph map builder or direct operator-list deletion.

 Synthetic input-boundary transpose elision lives in `passes/boundary_input_layout.py`.
 It only removes the adapter when public and